fxnn/deadbox/README.md

 * Moreover, using public key cryptography, end-to-end encyption can be used.
   Then, the server can't see the data at all.

-By combining agent and commander in one single binary and adding some basic routing, a peer to peer network emerges, allowing to combine agents from different private networks using tree-like or even chaotic structures.
+By combining worker and drop in one single binary and adding some basic routing, a peer to peer network emerges, allowing to combine workers from different private networks using tree-like or even rather random structures.
+One deadbox instance could serve as worker and drop at the same time, loading requests from foreign drops, providing them to other workers.
 This offers a high flexibility in retrieving data and sending commands from/to private devices.

 ## Disadvantages
-Compared to a centralized cloud-based storage solution, the _private agent_ suffers under limited availability and increased configuration effort.
+Compared to a centralized cloud-based storage solution, the _deadbox_ suffers under limited availability and increased configuration effort.
 * The service is only available when the devices in the private network are on and connected.
-  However, this could be circumvented by letting the commander cache encrypted responses to selected requests.
+  However, this could be circumvented by letting the drop not only store the encrypted requests, but also the encrypted responses for some limited time.
+  Of course, this is not feasible in all use cases.
 * The user needs to install, configure and maintain instances on at least two different devices.
+  This could be circumvented by providing a central cloud service, maybe on a subscription base.

 ## Challenges
-* While the agent needs to open the connection to the controller, the controller must be able to push requests to the agent, so that the user won't expect a high latency.
+* While the worker needs to open the connection to the drop, the drop must be able to push requests to the worker, so that the user won't experience a high latency.
-  Similarly, the agent must also be able to push his responses back to the controller.
+  Similarly, the worker must be able to push his responses back to the drop and thus to the user.
-* When thinking about authentication, it is clear that the agent should not need to trust the controller.
+* When thinking about authentication, it is clear that the worker should not need to trust the drop.
-  Otherwise, in terms of security, the controller would be a single point of failure.
+  Otherwise, in terms of security, the drop would be a single point of failure.
   Instead, it would be better if both could rely on a common third party for establishing authentication, as it is possible with e.g. OpenID.

 ## Use cases and examples
-The _private agent_ could be used in following scenarios.
+The _deadbox_ could be used in following scenarios.
 * A user wants to access his home NAS from the internet, while retaining a high level of security.
 * A user wants to orchestrate smart home devices.
 * A company wants to access and control multiple devices in different networks from a single interface.